 Though yoga’s ultimate aim is lofty, its essence is practical and scientific as it emphasizes direct experience and observable results.
 It is not a religion, but a practice of personal inquiry and exploration.
 As the cultural and religious diversity of practitioners attest, yogic philosophy speaks to universal truths that can be incorporated within any belief system.

-What we commonly call yoga in the West is technically Hatha Yoga.
-Hatha Yoga (ha="sun" tha="moon") attains the union of mind-body-spirit though a practice of asanas (yoga postures), pranayama (yoga… Read More→
+What is commonly called yoga in the West is technically Hatha Yoga.
+Hatha Yoga (ha=”sun” tha=”moon”) attains the union of mind-body-spirit through a practice of asanas (yoga postures), pranayama (yoga… Read More→

 The traditional Indian culture promoted four Ashramas, or stages of spiritual life, that provided a simple framework of life planning for the spiritual aspirant.
 Each Ashrama defined a level of… Read More→

 Tantra Yoga is a relatively modern revamping of the ancient vedic and yogic spiritual practices.
 The Tantrics developed innovative yet unorthodox techniques for allowing one to experience the reality of… Read More→

 Raja Yoga is viewed as the “royal path” to attaining the state of yoga or unity with mind-body-spirit.
 Raja Yoga is so highly revered because it attains enlightenment from direct… Read More→

 To get the most out of our site, we suggest you take some time to explore before jumping into the practice.
 Browse our yoga 101 section for general info on the history and types of yoga, then start exploring asanas the physical postures used in hatha yoga.
 Remember to breathe and always start your yoga practice with a brief meditation.
 If you are new to yoga, please read our Yoga for Beginner’s page